build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![Schema version definition of the click event](images/schema_version_definition.png)

-Apache Avro is a data serialization system that allows for efficent and compact encoding of structuted data, especially in big data or streaming data use cases.
+Apache Avro is a data serialization system that allows for efficient and compact encoding of structured data, especially in big data or streaming data use cases.
 To this end, Avro provides a compact binary format for data storage and exchange.

 The producer makes use of a Avro serializer provided by the AWS Glue Schema Registry and automatically registers the schema version in the Glue Schema Registry.

 ### Step 9: Consume Clickstream Data Using Kinesis Data Analytics

 We have set up the MSK Serverless Cluster and are continuously writing clickstream data to the cluster.
 Now, we would like to consume the clickstream data from the MSK Serverless cluster using a Amazon Kinesis Data Analytics and Flink.
 The Apache Flink Application processes the clickstream data in real-time and writes the data to Amazon OpenSearch Service.

 The OpenSearch Service is already deployed in your AWS account and the Dashboard is already configured.
 What's missing are the correct runtime parameters for the Kinesis Data Analytics application.

-1. Navigate to the [AWS Kinesis Analytics console](https://console.aws.amazon.com/kinesisanalytics/) and click on the open streaming application `KDAFlinkCLickstream-msk-serverless-stack`.
+1. Navigate to the [AWS Kinesis Analytics console](https://console.aws.amazon.com/kinesisanalytics/?sc_channel=el&sc_campaign=devopswave&sc_content=building-real-time-streaming-analytics-application-on-apache-kafka&sc_geo=mult&sc_country=mult&sc_outcome=acq) and click on the open streaming application `KDAFlinkCLickstream-msk-serverless-stack`.

 2. Configure and update the application by clicking on the `Configure` button.

 ![Flink application view within the Kinesis Data Analytics console](images/kda_configure.png)